It’s easy lose to your motivation during job search, especially if you’ve been at it for awhile.

 Keeping yourself organized will help you meet your goals, stay on track, and be more productive.

 To stay motivated during your job search, you want to establish a routine to help you feel positive and productive.
-It will take longer than you want to land your next job so be sure to take care of yourself mentally and physically.
+It will very likely take longer than you want to land your next job so be sure to take care of yourself mentally and physically.

 Hannah Morgan, Job-Hunt’s Social Media Job Search Expert, maximizes her own personal branding and online visibility using social media platforms.
 She is a job search strategist and founder of CareerSherpa.net.
 Selected by LinkedIn as a "Top Voice for Job Search and Careers," follow Hannah on LinkedIn.
 Also, follow and connect with Hannah on Twitter (@careersherpa) and Facebook (Career Sherpa).
 To read more articles on how to use social media for job search, visit her site: Careersherpa.net.